The CEILING function in Google Sheets rounds a number up to the nearest integer multiple of a specified significance.

 Several functions deal with rounding.
 Choose the most appropriate for your use.

-- CEILING – Rounds a number up to the nearest integer multiple of specified significance
+- CEILING.PRECISE – Rounds a number up to the nearest integer multiple of specified significance

 - INT – Rounds a number down to the nearest integer

-- FLOOR – Rounds a number down to the nearest integer multiple of specified significance
+- FLOOR.PRECISE – Rounds a number down to the nearest integer multiple of specified significance

-- MROUND – Rounds one number to the nearest integer multiple of another
+- MROUND – Rounds a number to the nearest multiple of another number

-- ROUND – Round a number to a specified number of decimal places using standard rounding
+- ROUND – Rounds a number to a specified number of decimal places using standard rounding

 - ROUNDDOWN – Round a number down to a specified number of places